Orteko/rcubevacation/README.txt

 Known bugs / limitations
 ------------------------
-- Dutch translation is entirely accurate
+- Dutch translation is not entirely accurate

 Todo
 ----